TheHighTide/Basic-KDE-Clicker/README.md

-# Basic-KDE-Clicker
+# KDE Clicker
+### What is it?
-Just a basic clicker game for KDE :D
+**KDE Clicker** is an extremely barebones clicker game made for Arch Linux and the KDE desktop environment.